Protected Trust Deeds

 The trust deed will be on your credit record for six years after you start it.
 The average trust deed lasts four years, so it’ll still be on your credit record two years after you’ve finished it.

-Your assets should be safe if you stick to the trust deed’s terms.
-However, if you’re a homeowner and your home is worth more than the amount owed on your mortgage loan, you may have to release some of its value.
+If you’re a homeowner and your home is worth more than the amount owed on your mortgage loan, you may have to release some of its value.

 The gap between the value of your home and mortgage is called equity.
 Your advisor will discuss this with you, and if necessary, any equity arrangements will be organised before entering a trust deed.